phyro/etc-history/chapters/struggle.md

 ## Motivations for interventions

-One thing to note is that some members of the Slock team were ex Ethereum Foundation members, including Slock CEO Stephan Tual.
+One thing to note is that some members of the Slock.It team were ex Ethereum Foundation members, including Slock.It CEO Stephan Tual.
 This makes it suspicious, no?
 I mean, who wouldn't bail out his friends?

 There were many that did not agree with the idea of a Hard Fork, but every one thought the old untampered chain would die.